asklora/DROID_V2.1/README.md

 ## Commands don't delete

-- set `testbuild` as commit message to trigger aws test
+- set `testbuild` as commit message to trigger aws tests
 - set `dev-run` as commit message in branch dev to trigger dev server update
 - set `test-noimage` as commit message in branch master to prod server update
 - set `'build-base-image` as commit message to trigger build base image and push to ecr